simon-scmp/blog-test/index.md

 ### Updating…

 November 2021.
 Updating and coming back to GitHub Pages afer leaving for a while.
-I've
+I've been looking at all the [Jamstack](https://jamstack.org) possibilities.
+Using [Netlify](https://netlify.com) for deployment over GitHub Pages.

 #### This was to have started out as a [**Grav**](https://getgrav.org) site!